csci566-spring2022/csci566-assignment1/README.md

 * Implement the forward and backward passes as well as the neural network training procedure
 * Implement the widely-used optimizers and training tricks including dropout
 * Implement recurrent neural networks from scratch
-* Use recurrent neural networks for language modeling of arbitrary text corpora
+* Implement a convolutional neural network for image classification from scratch

 ## Work on the assignment
 Working on the assignment in a virtual environment is highly encouraged.